What is cardiac rehab?

 - Phase 3: On your own (keeping up exercises on your own and at your own expense).

-Cardiac rehab is important for people who’ve had some kind of problem with their heart, such as:
+Cardiac rehab is important for people who’ve had some kind of heart or blood vessel issue, such as:

 - Heart attack.